-Contact Duncan Wilkinson (the Money Laundering Reporting Officer (MLRO)) on 01908252089 or Duncan.wilkinson@milton-keynes.gov.uk
+Contact Jacinta Fru (the Money Laundering Reporting Officer) on 01908252228 or jacinta.fru@milton-keynes.gov.uk

-Once the MLRO receives the report, he/she will;
+Once the MLRO receives the report, he/she will

-- 1. note the date of receipt and confirm to you that she/he has received the report; - 2. advise you of the timescale within which he/she expects to respond to you; - 3. conduct a provisional investigation into the matter; - 4. undertake such other reasonable enquiries as appropriate, seeking specialist legal and financial advice (if appropriate); - 5. make a timely determination as below: - a.
+- 1. note the date of receipt and confirm to you that she/he has received the report - 2. advise you of the timescale within which he/she expects to respond to you - 3. conduct a provisional investigation into the matter - 4. undertake such other reasonable enquiries as appropriate, seeking specialist legal and financial advice (if appropriate) - 5. make a timely determination as below: - a.
 Where it is determined there are no reasonable grounds to suspect money laundering, he/she will record the reasons for the finding and give consent for the transaction to proceed. - b.
 Where it is determined money laundering is suspected he/she: - i.
-Will make a report to NCA (National Crime Agency), as soon as is practicable, and seek NCA's consent whether to proceed with the transaction. - ii.
+Will make a report to the National Crime Agency (NCA), as soon as is practicable, and seek NCA's consent whether to proceed with the transaction. - ii.
 Will advise the officer who made the report of any consent or refusal of consent from NCA. - iii.
-May give consent for the transaction to proceed where 7 working days have passed since the disclosure to NCA and no refusal notice has

-- been given; or where although the refusal notice has been given, the moratorium period of 31 days has expired since the date of when the refusal notice was given. - iv.
-Take formal advice from the Service Director Legal and democratic Services IF there appears to be reasonable excuse for non- disclosure (e.g. legal professional privilege) to decide whether or not the matter should be disclosed to NCA. - v.
+May give consent for the transaction to proceed where 7 working days have passed since the disclosure to NCA and no refusal notice has been given; or where although the refusal notice has been given, the moratorium period of 31 days has expired since the date of when the refusal notice was given. - iv.
+Take formal advice from the Monitoring Officer IF there appears to be reasonable excuse for non- disclosure (for example legal professional privilege) to decide whether or not the matter should be disclosed to NCA. - v.
 Where the decision is made not to disclose to the NCA, he/she must record the decision and give consent for the transaction to proceed.